-Our business has been and may in the future be materially adversely affected by the price and availability of aircraft fuel.
+Our business has been, and may in the future be, materially adversely affected by the price and availability of aircraft fuel.
 Unexpected pricing of aircraft fuel or a shortage or disruption in the supply of aircraft fuel could have a material adverse effect on our business, results of operations and financial condition.

-The cost of aircraft fuel is highly volatile and in recent years has generally been one of our largest individual operating expenses, accounting for 26%, 25%, 8% and 26% of our operating expenses for the three and six months ended June 30, 2021 and 2020, respectively.
-High fuel prices or increases in fuel costs (or in the price of crude oil) could result in increased levels of expense, and we may not be able to increase ticket prices sufficiently to cover such increased fuel costs, particularly when fuel prices rise quickly.
-We also sell a significant number of tickets to passengers well in advance of travel, and, as a result, fares sold for future travel may not reflect such increased fuel costs.
+The cost of aircraft fuel is highly volatile and in recent years has generally been one of our largest individual operating expenses, accounting for 28%, 26%, 19% and 24% of our operating expenses for the three and nine months ended September 30, 2021 and 2020, respectively.
+High fuel prices or increases in fuel costs (or in the price of crude oil) would result in increased levels of expense, and we may not be able to increase ticket prices sufficiently to cover such increased fuel costs, particularly when fuel prices rise quickly as has occurred in 2021.
+We also sell a significant number of tickets to passengers well in advance of travel and, as a result, fares sold for future travel may not reflect such increased fuel costs.
 In addition, our ability to increase ticket prices to offset an increase in fuel costs is limited by the competitive nature of the airline industry and the price sensitivity associated with air travel, particularly leisure travel, and any increases in fares may reduce the general demand.
 Conversely, prolonged low fuel prices could limit our ability to differentiate our product and low fares from those of the legacy network airlines and LCCs, as prolonged low fuel prices could enable such carriers to, among other things, substantially decrease their costs, fly longer stages or utilize older aircraft.
-In addition, prolonged low fuel prices could also reduce the benefit we expect to receive from the new technology, more fuel-efficient A320neo family aircraft we operate and have on order.
+In addition, prolonged low fuel prices could also reduce the benefit we expect to receive from the new technology, more fuel-efficient A320neo family aircraft, we operate and have on order.
 See also "Risks Related to Our Business-We may be subject to competitive risks due to the long-term nature of our fleet order book and the unproven new engine technology utilized by the aircraft in our order book."
-Aircraft fuel expense per gallon increased 92% in the three months ended June 30, 2021 to \$2.03 compared to the three months ended June 30, 2020, due to an increase in fuel gallons consumed as a result of high capacity, and decreased 24% in the six months ended June 30, 2021 to \$1.97 compared to the six months ended June 30, 2020 due to significant losses on fuel hedges during 2020.
-Any future fluctuations in aircraft fuel prices or sustained high or low prices could have a material adverse effect on our business, results of operations and financial condition.
+Aircraft fuel expense per gallon increased 33%, to \$2.19, in the three months ended September 30, 2021 compared to the three months ended September 30, 2020, due to an increase in fuel gallons consumed as a result of high capacity, and decreased 10%, to \$2.06, in the nine months ended September 3